News & Events

 Prof. Michael MacKinnon, recipient of the University of Winnipeg’s prestigious Erica and Arnold Rogers Award for Research Excellence for 2015 and also as the recipient of prestigious Tytus Fellowship for Winter 2016!

-The recipients of the Major Departmental Awards for 2015/16!
+The recipients of the Classics Department Prizes for 2015/16!

 All of the pictures and images here are the property of Pauline Ripat, Darren Osadchuk, Lance Walters-Unrau, or the Department of Classics.
 Please contact the webmaster if you have any questions.
 This link will take interested parties to the University of Winnipeg Copyright page.